-3.3.
-Although the Treasurer is responsible for defining the system of internal controls to prevent/detect fraud and corruption, he is not directly responsible for its implementation, except in any other areas of the Council where he has direct line management responsibilities.
+- 3.3.
+Although the Treasurer is responsible for defining the system of internal controls to prevent/detect fraud and corruption, he is not directly responsible for its implementation, except in any other areas of the Council where he has direct line management responsibilities. - 3.4.

-- 3.4.
 Under the Council's Financial Regulations, the Treasurer must be notified of any known or suspected irregularities in any financial procedure.
 This of course encompasses cases of fraud and corruption.
 He is then responsible for : - a.
-Determining which cases should be referred to the police.
-(All cases where it appears a crime has been committed must be reported unless there are very exceptional circumstances). - b.
+In consultation with the Director of Corporate Resources and the Director/Head Teacher determining which cases should be referred to the police.
+(All cases where it appears a crime has been committed must be reported).
+In the case of Members, the Treasurer will consult with the - reported).
+In the case of Members, the Treasurer will consult with the Chief Executive, Monitoring Officer and if appropriate the Audit Commission. - b.
 Reporting serious losses over £10,000 to the Audit Committee as soon as practicable - c.
-Submitting an Annual Fraud Report to the Audit Committee - d.
-Reporting appropriate breaches of Financial Regulations to the Audit Committee. - 3.5.
-The Treasurer is also responsible for : - a.
-Determining, in conjunction with the Police and Crown Prosecution Service whether to prosecute in cases of fraud or corruption in order to recover losses, deter others, or otherwise serve the public interest. - b.
-Ensuring that, where appropriate (as for examples in relation to Housing and Council Tax Benefit Fraud), prosecution policies are formulated and applied so that consistent practice can be more readily achieved. - c.
-Taking any other appropriate action in order to recover losses e.g. reclaiming (former) employees' superannuation contributions.
+Submitting an Annual Fraud Report to the Audit Committee d.
+Reporting appropriate breaches of Financial Regulations to the Audit Committee.

+The Treasurer is also responsible for taking any other appropriate action in order to recover losses e.g. reclaiming (former) employees' superannuation contributions.:-
-The general policy of the Council is to pursue the recovery of losses as far as realistically possible.

-- 3.6.
-Where, following an investigation into suspected fraud or corruption, a Service Director decides not to instigate disciplinary proceedings, the Treasurer may refer the matter for consideration by the Chair of the Audit Committee in consultation with the Chief Executive, if he disagrees with that Service Director's decision. - 3.7.
-Under the Accounts and Audit Regulations 2003, the Treasurer is responsible for maintaining 'an adequate and effective internal audit'.
-As part of that overall responsibility the Treasurer must assure himself that Internal Audit adequately and effectively reviews the Council's controls against fraud and corruption. - 3.8.
-The Treasurer has overall responsibility for ensuring that the Benefits Fraud Unit in Benefits Services performs its role effectively.
+- 3.5 The general policy of the Council is to pursue the recovery of losses as far as realistically possible. - 3.6 The Director of Corporate Resources is responsible for ensuring that, where appropriate (as for examples in relation to Housing and Council Tax Benefit Fraud), prosecution policies are formulated and applied so that consistent practice can be more readily achieved. - 3.7 Where, following an investigation into suspected fraud or corruption, a Service Director decides not to instigate disciplinary proceedings, the Treasurer may refer the matter for consideration by the Chair of the Audit Committee in consultation with the Chief Executive, if he disagrees with that Service Director's decision. - 3.8 Under the Accounts and Audit Regulations 2003, the Treasurer is responsible for maintaining 'an adequate and effective internal audit'.
+As part of that overall responsibility the Treasurer must assure himself that Internal Audit adequately and effectively reviews the Council's controls against fraud and corruption. - 3.9 The Director of Corporate Resources has overall responsibility for ensuring that the Benefits Fraud Unit in Benefits Services performs its role effectively.